 Natural therapies for a sluggish liver

-Milk Thistle supports healthy liver function
+Milk thistle supports healthy liver function

-Chinese liver tonic herbs
+Traditional Chinese herbs

 Diet and lifestyle recommendations for sluggish liver function

-- Minimise your exposure to man-made chemicals and toxic compounds by choosing organic produce where possible and switching to cleaning products based on natural ingredients
+Minimise your exposure to man-made chemicals and toxic compounds by choosing organic produce where possible and switching to cleaning products based on natural ingredients

 Hechtman L. Clinical naturopathic medicine.
 Chatswood: Elsevier Australia, 2012.